acholtz06/8-Week-SQL-Challenge/Case Study #3 - Foodie Fi/Solution.md

 | num_churn | churn_percent |
 | --------- | ------------- |
 | 307       | 30.7          |

+Steps:
+- Created a CTE called churn
+- Counted the distinct customer_ids to get the total number of customers
+- Used a subquery to count the customer_ids that had a plan_id of 4 (or churn)
+- Used the CTE to select the number of customers that churned
+- Divided the number of churned customers by the total number of customers and cast both of those numbers as the numeric data type
+- Multiplied by 100 to show the percentage
+- Rounded that answer to 1 decimal place

+Insighs:
+- 307 out of 1000 customer accounts churned
+- 30.7% of the total customers churned

 ---
 #### 5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?